Cairi-S/Welcome-Foolish-Mortals/README.md

 [TinyPNG](https://tinypng.com/) - Used to reduce the file sizes of all images.

-[FreeConvert.com](https://www.freeconvert.com/mp3-to-webm) - Used to convert mp3 audio files for use with Howler.js.
+[FreeConvert.com](https://www.freeconvert.com/mp3-to-webm) - Used to convert .mp3 audio files to .webm for use with Howler.js.

 [Sibelus](http://www.sibelius.com/download/index.html) - Used to create the custom audio files.